 top of page

-I have been teaching young adults and adults since 2006, in academic, community, and alternative educational spaces.
-Teaching is a world-making practice and a creative collaboration.
-I primarily teach poetry and pigment-making.
-Whatever skills or ideas I'm teaching, I always approach my subject from an interdisciplinary perspective, incorporating ideas of science, philosophy, and current events.
+I've been teaching young adults and adults since 2006, in academic, community, and alternative educational spaces.
+I see teaching as a world-making practice and a creative collaboration.
+I primarily teach poetry and pigment-making but I always approach teaching from an interdisciplinary perspective, incorporating science, philosophy, sociology, and current events.
+I also offer individual mentorships.

 UPCOMING CLASSES